-According to American Cancer Society, the term “bone cancer” is most often used to describe metastatic cancers, which have spread to the bone from other areas of the body, such as the lung, colon, breast, or prostate.
+According to the American Cancer Society, the term “bone cancer” is most often used to describe metastatic cancers that have spread to the bone from other areas of the body, such as the lung, colon, breast, or prostate.
 Cancers such as multiple myeloma originate in the bone marrow and can form bone tumors.
 (Other cancers, such as leukemia, originate in the bone marrow, but are considered blood cancers.)

 Cancer that develops in the bone itself is known as primary bone cancer and is relatively rare.
 The most common forms include:

 - Osteosarcoma: Also known as osteogenic sarcoma, this most common primary bone cancer occurs most often in adolescents and people younger than age 30.
 However, 60- and 70-year-olds account for about one in 10 osteosarcoma cases, according to the American Cancer Society.
 Osteosarcomas are more common in males, and usually form in the long bones of the body, in the arms and legs.

 - Chondrosarcoma: This cancer, the second-most common primary bone cancer, affects the cells of cartilage, the tissue on the ends of bones that allows for fluid movement of the joints.
 The disease is most common in adults over 20, and the risk of chondrosarcoma increases with age.
 It affects women and men equally.

 - Ewing sarcoma: Named after the doctor who first identified it, this primary bone cancer most commonly affects children and teenagers.
 Although the disease usually originates in the bones (especially the long bones of the arms and legs, as well as the pelvis, ribs, and shoulder blades), it may start in other tissues of the body.